 There are quite a few 30-day challenges out there.
 Some are for photography, others for cooking and there are a large number of fitness ones.
 There are those that look easy, while others seem quite challenging.
 But I am going to focus on the 30-day fitness challenge ones.
 We have all seen those before and after photos.
-Where the before picture if a person with plenty of fat on their body.
+Where the before picture is a person with plenty of fat on their body.
 Then 30 days later they are not only slim but have a killer six-pack to boot.
 However, the kicker is when they claim that no diet change is necessary.
 All that is required is a 30-day workout and you go from fat to fit.
 I’m fairly skeptical of this.
 However, I decided to put one to the test.
-Starting on July 1, I will be following the fitness challenge shown below.
+So, I made it one of my goals for July to participate in a fitness challenge.
+I will be following the fitness challenge shown below and we will see just how accurate those claimed results are.

 The 30-day fitness challenge